abcarvalho/academic-kickstart/content/home/data_science_experience.md

             * Wrote code to identify whether bonds belonged to a particular IG corporate bond index;

-            * Deployed simple Machine Learning classi􏰃cation algorithms to impute missing data.
+            * Deployed simple Machine Learning classification algorithms to impute missing data.

 # Participated in the development of an algorithmic corporate bond trading programme for the US market.
 Identified and processed relevant trading data used by the firm’s pricing algorithms.